emanjon/tls-mldsa/draft-tls-westerbaan-mldsa.md

 # Introduction

-ML-DSA {{!FIPS204=DOI.10.6028/NIST.FIPS.204}} is one of the first two post-quantum signature schemes standardised by NIST.
+ML-DSA {{!FIPS204=DOI.10.6028/NIST.FIPS.204}} is a post-quantum signature scheme standardised by NIST.
 It is a module-lattice based scheme.

-This memo specifies how ML-DSA can be negotiated for authentication in TLS 1.3 via the "signature_algorithms" extension.
+This memo specifies how ML-DSA can be negotiated for authentication in TLS 1.3 via the "signature_algorithms" and "signature_algorithms_cert" extensions.

 # Conventions and Definitions